datastax/astra-db-mcp/README.md

 ```sh
 env ASTRA_DB_APPLICATION_TOKEN=your_astra_db_token ASTRA_DB_API_ENDPOINT=your_astra_db_endpoint npx -y @datastax/astra-db-mcp
 ```

+*Note: `ASTRA_DB_KEYSPACE` is optional.
+If omitted, the default keyspace configured in the Astra DB library will be used.*

 Once added, your editor will be fully connected to your Astra DB database.